swfiua/gotu/doc/gotu.rst

 we arrived at that situation, whilst shining a bright light to the way ahead.

-Appendix F. does an analysis of pairs of geodesics in de Sitter Space.
-Imagine one geodesic is an observer bound to some spiral galaxy and the other geodesic is a distant galaxy, arriving at the edge of our observalbe universe.
+Imagine an observer such as ourselves, here on earth, and a source of light, a distant galaxy arriving at the edge of our visible universe.

 It is shown that any such galaxy is seen red-shifted for all but a small, finite time, creating an extreme case of observer selection
 bias: we only see a source blue shifted for a small, finite time of the infinite time it is visible to us.

-Hence our observations are dominated by red-shifted sources and we consequently mis-interpret the small sample of blue-shifted signals, such as gamma-ray bursts.
+lHence our observations are dominated by red-shifted sources and we consequently mis-interpret the small sample of blue-shifted signals, such as gamma-ray bursts.